Tokenomics – Developing a new safe asset class

-Tokenization can be applied to fractional ownership property developments.
+Fractional ownership: Tokenization can be applied to fractional ownership property developments.
 Under these “pay as you play” structures, the investor receives some form of fractional ownership rights for a fractional period.
-The investment is done with unconnected sharing partners, without mutual financial risks to combine resources by collectively own condominiums or other high-value real estates.
+The investment is done with unconnected sharing partners, without mutual financial risks to combining resources by collectively own condominiums or other high-value real estates.

 Professional services in Thailand’s Fin-Tech sector

-With respect to Thailand’s fintech sector, the law firm offers mainly these seven legal and tax services:
+With respect to Thailand’s fintech and financial service sector, the law firm offers mainly these seven legal and tax services: